Mexico City

 Is there a lot of diversity?
 Are people in Mexico City accepting of differences?

 "Mexico City is the most populous city in the country, and its population is extremely diverse.
 People from many different parts of Mexico and from many different cultural backgrounds come together to live in this vibrant metropolis.
 In addition to having a diverse population, Mexico City is also a socially tolerant community that celebrates its differences.
-People of all backgrounds, ethnicities, religions, and creeds are welcomed and respected in the city," explained one expat living in Mexico City, Mexico.
+People of all backgrounds, ethnicities, religions, and creeds are welcomed and respected in the city," remarked one expat who made the move to Mexico City.

 Connect